Home

 • oily fish (like salmon, tuna and mackerel - although king mackerel should be avoided) and fish oils

-• mushrooms.
-These contain a little vitamin D - but recent research has shown that brief exposure to UVB rays can dramatically boost their vitamin D levels.
-This could mean that mushrooms may soon become a better dietary source of vitamin D than the dreaded cod liver oil!
+* These contain a little vitamin D – but recent research has shown that briefly exposing them to UVB rays can dramatically boost their vitamin D levels.

 Vitamin D and YOUR baby

-There is no doubt that this is a very controversial subject with widely varying guidelines.
-Your child's vitamin D levels can be ascertained with a simple blood test, which some parents may find preferable to automatic supplementation.
+Your child’s vitamin D levels can be checked with a simple blood test, which some parents may prefer to automatic supplementation.

 The choice - of course - is yours to make, with the guidance of your child's doctor.